Motegi Circuit: NASCAR history

+Demolition

+On May 13, 2026, news broke that Twin Ring Motegi's oval would be demolished and repurposed for spectator seating and camping areas for future events.

 Road course

 The road course is 4.801 km long and is unique in sharing garage and grandstand facilities with the oval course, but being entirely separate otherwise.
 Although they are separate tracks, it is impossible for races to occur simultaneously on the two courses; to access the oval track, teams must cross the road course pit and front straight.
 The road course also runs in the opposite direction from the oval; clockwise, rather than counter-clockwise.

 The course itself is built in a stop-start straight-hairpin style, which flows differently than many similarly-sized tracks.
 By Japanese standards the circuit is exceptionally flat, with only a slight elevation rise towards the hairpin turn.
 The road course is much busier than the oval track, with Super Formula visiting twice, Super GT and Super Taikyu cars once each, and local events almost every weekend.
 The road course can be used in three ways: the full course, or two "short courses" can be made, using connecting roadways.
 These short courses are usually used for junior formula events, such as Formula 4 and FJ1600.

 The road course is also a popular motorcycle racing track, with the MotoGP usually visiting once a year, as well as several Japanese national bike racing series.
 It has hosted the Pacific motorcycle Grand Prix from 2000 to 2003 and the Japanese motorcycle Grand Prix since 2004.